circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 version: 2.1

 orbs:
-  gke: circleci/gcp-gke@x.y.z # orb stanza - replace x.y.z with version required
+  gke: circleci/gcp-gke@x.y.z # Use the GCP GKE orb in your config

 workflows:
   main: